realworldocaml/book/en/03-expressions-variables-and-functions.md

 val z : int = 7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let bindings can also be used to create a variable used for evaluating
+Let bindings can also be used to create a variable binding whose scope
-a single expression, using the following syntax.
+is limited to a particular expressions, using the following syntax.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-syntax }
 let <identifier> = <expr1> in <expr2>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This first evaluates `<expr1>`, and then evaluates `<expr2>` in an
+environment that has an extra variable binding, in particular, the
-THis binds `<identifier>` to the value of `<expr1>` while evaluating
+binding of `<identifier>` to whatever `<expr1>` evaluated to.
-`<expr2>`, which is the called body of the expression.

-In this form, multiple let bindings can be nested, as in this example.
+In this form, multiple let bindings can be nested, like this:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let x = 3 in